eclipse-kura/kura/_posts/config/2017-05-08-cloud-services.md

 categories: [config]
 ---

-The Cloud Services section of the Kura Administrative Web UI allows to create and manage cloud connections.
+The Cloud Services section of the Kura Administrative Web UI allows user to create and manage cloud connections.

 By default, Kura starts with a single cloud connection, as depicted in the following image: